 Prescription medications require written authorization from a healthcare provider and parent/guardian.
 Prescription medications must be supplied in the original pharmacy-labeled package.
 The medication must list the name of the scholar, name of the prescriber, name of the prescription medication, the dose, the effective date, and the directions in a legible format.
+Please keep in mind that the pharmacy label must match the healthcare provider's order for us to administer the medication at school.
 A Medication Authorization form must be filled out by a healthcare provider.
 Forms are available in the school office and on TLA's school website.